Cloud Seeding

 Enhancing our water supply

-This process is effective because clouds are formed by water vapor and dust.
-Under certain natural conditions those water droplets will freeze together around the dust or other particles and, when heavy enough, will fall from the sky as snow.
-Often, there is more snow that can fall but limited by the number of particles around which ice crystals can form.
-That is why adding particles, or seeds, facilitates and accelerates the process which may lead to more snow falling than would have under natural conditions.
+This process is effective because clouds are formed by water vapor and airborne particles (cloud condensation nuclei).
+Under certain natural conditions, water droplets will freeze together around the particles and, when heavy enough, fall from the sky as snow.
+Often, the amount of water that can fall as snow is limited by the number of particles around which ice crystals can form.
+That is why adding particles, or seeds, facilitates and accelerates the process.
+This may lead to more snow falling than would have under natural conditions.

 Since snowpack is Utah’s largest reservoir, increasing the amount of snow that falls is a win for the water supply.
 It doesn’t work just anywhere.
 The conditions have to be right.
 Luckily, Utah’s topography, climate and reservoirs make winter snowpack enhancement cost-effective.
-Statistical analysis shows an average increase in precipitation of 5-15% in seeded areas at a cost between $10 -$15 per acre-foot for the additional water.
-The field program runs November to April and is funded jointly by the state and local water interests.
+Statistical analysis shows an average increase in precipitation of 5-15% in seeded areas at a cost between $5-10 per acre-foot for the additional water.
+The field program is funded jointly by the state and local water interests.

 Questions?